ibrahimelseginy/News/README.md

      flutter run

-7. **Explore and Enjoy:** Once the app is running, explore its features, search for news articles, and stay updated on the latest happenings from around the world!
+6. **Explore and Enjoy:** Once the app is running, explore its features, search for news articles, and stay updated on the latest happenings from around the world!

 ## Contributing 🤝

-I'am welcome contributions from developers of all skill levels!
+I welcome contributions from developers of all skill levels!
 If you'd like to contribute to this project, feel free to fork the repository, make your changes, and submit a pull request.
 Together, we can make this app even better! 🚀

 ## ScreenShots 📸
 <div style="display: flex; justify-content: space-between;">